-November is a different type of transition month in temperate Mid-Atlantic gardens.
+November is the ultimate transition month in temperate Mid-Atlantic gardens.
 Though it often starts gently, with the slight bite and color of October, by the end of the month we remember what we had forgotten during the growing season – quiet, naked woodlands; spicy, earthy scents, cold – not cool – mornings, and the landscape gently covered with white frost.
-It may begin with easy, Instagrammable scenes, but by its end, winter is unofficially upon the Mid-Atlantic.

 There are many bright sparks to November, starting with Fuji and Pink Lady apples and ending with the promise of the Advent season.
 Wrap up warm and don’t let a bit of cold stop the good outside habits you’ve built up over a long summer and fall.